tobiaslabs/hunchjs.com/docs/configuration.md

 ## `processedFilter`

 An optional function to filter out files after they are fully read and processed.
 Return truthy to include the file, or falsey to exclude.
-(Occurs *after* the `normalizeMetadata` function executes.)
+Occurs *after* the `normalizeMetadata` function executes.
+May be asynchronous.

 Default: excludes documents where `published` is exactly `false` or is a date that is in the future.